 It is very important that we learn how to breathe and breathe often.
-Our bodies need oxygen, and learning how to breathe properly will help our body sustain Life.
+Our bodies need oxygen, and learning how to breathe properly will help our bodies sustain life.

-- Have a seat, on the floor with your legs crossed (lotus position) or in a chair with your back straight.
+Have a seat, on the floor with your legs crossed (lotus position) or in a chair with your back straight.
 Make sure to sit on your butt (buttock), not your tailbone.
-Close or open you yours eyes.
+Close or open your eyes.
 It’s up to you.

 Be mindful of your breathing pattern.
 Once you are comfortable, focus on your abdomen expanding with every inhale, and contracting with every exhale.
 After each inhale, hold/pause for 3 seconds before exhaling, and after exhaling, hold/pause for 3 seconds before inhaling again.